mudox/home/content/post/auto-highlighting-toc.md

 The static site generator [Hugo] I used in for this site auto-generates [TOC] for each article.
 The rendered TOC html DOM structure is like:

-It basically scans the article body part for headings (`h1 h2 h3 h4 ...`), each
-of which was rendered with an `id` attribute.
-For each heading Hugo adds a `li` item in TOC at appropriate level.

 ```html
 <aside class="aside-pane right-pane">